 The same is true for social media archiving, instead, this is the practice of crawling social media platforms and capturing records of all of the content published, once again this is stored in a single archive as a permanent and unalterable record.

 Are you meeting rules 17a-3 and 17a-4?
 We’ve created a comprehensive cheatsheet to help you understand everything about these rules and how to meet them.
-To grab your copy, simply click below.
+Click here to grab your copy.